aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 This might return false positive results.
 After retrieving records in this way, you examine the decrypted record and compare the source field value to the query value, and discard any records where they don't match.

+It is an error to attempt to search on an encrypted attribute that has no scan beacon.

 ## Operations